Leveraging Account-Based Marketing? Think SEO

 Why does SEO matter in ABM?

 This might come across as news to you, but ABM and SEO are a powerful combination to work with.
-As one involves specific targeting and messaging, the other involves taking your website to rank at the top of the search engine results.
+One involves specific targeting and messaging and the other involves taking your website to rank at the top of the search engine results.

-In this day and age, consumers prefer personalized experiences with brands, and hence, ABM and SEO together can work to create a powerful interaction with key accounts:
+In this day and age, consumers prefer personalized experiences with brands, and ABM and SEO together can work to create a powerful interaction with key accounts.

 1. Dependency on web search